afoley587/52-weeks-of-projects-2024/05-building-immutable-infrastructure/README.md

-# Building and Deploying Immutable Infrastructure
+# Building and Deploying Immutable Infrastructure On AWS
 ## A tale of two tools: Terraform and Packer

 In the world of infrastructure, two main types have reigned king: